SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 Let's go ahead and create a couple of indexes before we load our data.

-4. In the bash console copy and paste the following to create the indexes and press Enter.
+8.In the bash console copy and paste the following to create the indexes and press Enter.

 ```
 CREATE INDEX event_type_index ON github_events (event_type);